 Originally from Jamaica, Farah has lived and worked in Bermuda, Canada, Scotland, Argentina, Hong Kong, the U.S.A and Germany, and writes on international affairs, health, social justice, travel and culture.
 Her work has been translated into Spanish and Portuguese.

-Farah holds a Master of Science in Journalism from Northwestern University and a Master of Arts in Spanish and English Literature from the University of Edinburgh.
+Farah holds a MSc in Journalism from Northwestern University and a MA in Spanish & English Literature from the University of Edinburgh.

 She’s also always up for competing with you on Xbox.